 Our manufacturing processes require that we purchase significant quantities of energy from third parties, which results in the generation of greenhouse gases, either directly on-site or indirectly at electric utilities.
 Both domestic and international legislation to address climate change by reducing greenhouse gas emissions could create increases in energy costs and price volatility.
 Considerable international attention is now focused on development of an international policy framework to guide international action to address climate change.
 We are subject to the reporting requirements of the Exchange Act, and regulators are considering new regulations which are expected to require, among other things, that we report our climate related costs and activities and our customers and suppliers.
 Such regulations could cause us to incur significant costs to monitor and report, which would have negative impact on our profitability.
-Proposed and existing legislative efforts to control or limit greenhouse gas emissions.
+Proposed and existing legislative efforts to control or limit greenhouse gas emissions could affect our energy sources and supply choices, as well as increase the cost of energy and raw materials that are derived from sources that generate greenhouse gas emissions.